richanna/Identity-Events/draft-ietf-secevent-http-push.md

 Because SET Delivery describes a simple function, authorization for the ability to pick-up or deliver SETs can be derived by considering the identity of the SET issuer, or via other employed authentication methods.
-This specification considers authentication as a feature to prevent denial-of-service attacks.
 Because SETs are not commands (see ), SET Receivers are free to ignore SETs that are not of interest.